codegenos/codegenos.github.io/content/posts/how-to-reduce-node-js-docker-image-size.md

 ### 2. Use Multi-Stage Docker Builds

 Multi-stage builds are useful to anyone who has struggled to optimize Dockerfiles and then copy only the needed files to run the application into the final image.

+The two stages are `FROM node:18-alpine as builder` and `FROM node:18-alpine as final`:

 ```dockerfile
 # Node.js alpine image as the base image.
 This is the build image stage